sgtcoolguy/titanium_mobile_windows/README.md

 node setup.js
 ```

 The script should download any necessary development libraries and set the appropriate environment variables for you.
-Once set up, you may proceed to [Getting Started](#getting-started) section to generate an example app to use as a development base.
+Restart your command prompt, then you may proceed to the [Getting Started](#getting-started) section to generate an example app to use as a development base.

 ### OS X